splunk/fluent-plugin-splunk-hec/README.md

 </match>
 ```

-and an input event like
+and the following input event:

 ```javascript
 {"application": "webServer", "file": "server.rb", "value": 100, "status": "OK", "message": "Normal", "name": "CPU Usage"}
 ```

-Then, a metric of "CPU Usage" with value=100, along with 3 dimensions file="server.rb", status="OK", and app="webServer" will be sent to Splunk.
+Then, a metric of "CPU Usage" with value=100, along with 3 dimensions file="server.rb", status="OK", and app="webServer" are sent to Splunk.

 ### &lt;format&gt; section (optional) (multiple)

-The `<format>` section let us define which formatter to use to format events.
+The `<format>` section let you define which formatter to use to format events.
 By default, it uses [the `json` formatter](https://docs.fluentd.org/v1.0/articles/formatter_jso://docs.fluentd.org/v1.0/articles/formatter_json).

-Besides the `@type` parameter, you should define all other parameters for the formatter inside this section.
+Besides the `@type` parameter, you should define the other parameters for the formatter inside this section.

 Multiple `<format>` sections can be defined to use different formatters for different tags.
-Each `<format>` section accepts an argument just like the `<match>` section does, to define tag matching.
-But default, every event will be formatted with `json`.
+Each `<format>` section accepts an argument just like the `<match>` section does to define tag matching.
+By default, every event is formatted with `json`.
 For example:

 ```
 <match **>